 Reassurance of ongoing support is paramount, this support may be from medical, nursing or allied health care professionals.
 Parent groups and charities often have excellent information leaflets and support groups.
 Ensure families know they are not alone and how to access support.

-As clinicians we must recognising that doing this well is emotionally and physically draining and be sure to look after our own wellbeing and take time to debrief with the team after if appropriate.
+As clinicians, we must recognise that doing this well is emotionally and physically draining.
+We must look after our wellbeing and take time to debrief with the team if appropriate.

 1. Brouwer, M.A., Maeckelberghe, E.L., van der Heide, A., Hein, I.M. and Verhagen, E.A., 2020.
 Breaking bad news: what parents would like you to know.
 Archives of Disease in Childhood.